-"Municipal Manager" means a person appointed in terms of section 82 of the Municipal Structures Act; "Municipal owned property" refers to property that is registered in the name of the Municipality and property vested by usage in the name of the Municipality whether it is used by the Municipality itself or made available to other entities without cost or in terms of a rental agreement.
-Municipal owned properties are used by the municipality in the execution of it's Constitutional obligations, excluding properties used for trading services.
-Properties must listed and verified by the Chief Financial Officer of the Municipality.
-"Municipal Structures Act" means the Municipal Structures Act, (Act No 117 of 1998); "Municipal Valuer" or "Valuer of a Municipality" means a person designated as a municipal valuer in terms of section 33(1) of the MPRA; Municipal owned properties are used by the municipality in the execution of its Constitutional obligations, excluding properties used for trading services.
-Properties must be listed and verified by the Chief Financial Officer of the Municipality.
-"Newly Ratable Property" means any ratable property on which property rates were not levied before the end of the financial year preceding the date on which this Act took effect, excluding- (a) a property which was incorrectly omitted from a valuation roll and for that reason was not rated before that date; and Rateable

-(b) a property identified by the Minister by notice in the Gazette where the phasing-in of a rate is not justified;

-"occupier", in relation to a property, means a person in actual occupation of a property, whether or not that person has a right to occupy the property;

-"organ of state" means an organ of state as defined in section 239 of the Constitution;
+- (b) as a geographical area, means a municipal area demarcated in terms of the Municipal Demarcation Act No. 27 1998. - "Municipal Manager" means a person appointed in terms of section 82 of the Municipal Structures Act; - "Municipal Owned Property" refers to property that is registered in the name of the Municipality and property vested by usage in the name of the Municipality whether it is used by the Municipality itself or made available to other entities without cost or in terms of a rental agreement.
+Municipal owned properties are used by the municipality in the execution of its Constitutional obligations, excluding properties used for trading services.
+Properties must be listed and verified by the Chief Financial Officer of the Municipality. - "Municipal Structures Act" means the Local Government: Municipal Structures Act, (Act No 117 of 1998); - "Municipal Systems Act" means the Local Government: Municipal System Act, (Act No. 32 of 2000); - "Municipal Valuer" or "Valuer of a Municipality" means a person designated as a municipal valuer in terms of section 33(1) of the MPRA; - "Newly Rateable Property" means any rateable property on which property rates were not levied before the end of the financial year preceding the date on which this Act took effect, excluding- - (a) a property which was incorrectly omitted from a valuation roll and for that reason was not rated before that date; and - (b) a property identified by the Minister by notice in the Gazette where the phasingin of a rate is not justified; - "Occupier", in relation to a property, means a person in actual occupation of a property, whether or not that person has a right to occupy the property; - "Organ of State" means an organ of state as defined in section 239 of the Constitution;

-"owner"-
+"Owner"-